 On Monday, September 23, 2024, a brown bear wreaked havoc in a secluded village in Russia’s Primorsky region.
-The event resulted in the deaths of two men and numerous dogs.
+The event resulted in the deaths of two men and dozens of dogs.

 The grim incident unfolded when the bear forced entry into the home of an elderly man, aged 87, and his 56-year-old son, after killing 35 stray dogs in a nearby shelter.
 This violent episode led to the brutal deaths of the two men, resulting in immediate action from local authorities.